open-telemetry/opentelemetry-collector-contrib/internal/otelarrow/admission/README.md

 ## Usage

-Create a new BoundedQueue by calling `bq := admission.NewBoundedQueue(maxLimitBytes, maxLimitWaiters)`
+Create a new BoundedQueue by calling `bq := admission.NewBoundedQueue(maxLimitBytes, maxLimitWaiting)`

-Within the component call `bq.Acquire(ctx, requestSize)` which will either
+Within the component call `bq.Acquire(ctx, requestSize)` which will:

-1. succeed immediately if there is enough available memory
+1. succeed immediately if there is enough available memory,
-2. fail immediately if there are too many waiters
+2. fail immediately if there are too many waiters, or
-3. block until context cancelation or enough bytes becomes available
+3. block until context cancelation or enough bytes becomes available.

-Once a request has finished processing and is sent downstream call `bq.Release(requestSize)` to allow waiters to be admitted for processing.
-Release should only fail if releasing more bytes than previously acquired.
+When the resources have been acquired successfully, a closure is returned that, when called, will release the semaphore.
+When the semaphore is released, pending waiters that can be satisfied will acquire the resource and become unblocked.